lethaotrang9760/TTL/README.md

 Ver3
 Be yourself
-Be who you are and say what you mean, because those who mind don’t matter and those who matter don’t mind
+Be who you are and say what you mean, because those who mind don’t matter and those who matter don’t mind We can’t insure success, but we can deserve it